linuskang/upstream/README.md

     driver: bridge
 ```

-Run ``docker compose up -d`` and access at port ``3000`` to create your account.
-By default, the first account created will receive full administrative privileges to the instance.
+Run ``docker compose up -d`` and access Upstream at port ``3000`` to create your account.
+By default, the first account created will receive full administrative privileges on the instance.

 ## Some notes